Michael Kahn (theatre director): Shakespeare Theatre Company

 In 1986, Kahn became artistic director of what was then known as The Folger Theatre Group or The Folger Theatre, now the Shakespeare Theatre Company.
 During his time with the company, Kahn has supervised its move from the Folger Shakespeare Library to the Lansburgh Theatre, and the creation of the Shakespeare Theatre Company Free For All at Rock Creek Park's Carter Barron Amphitheatre.
 Kahn joined forces with George Washington University in 2000 to create the Academy for Classical Acting.
 This Masters of Fine Arts degree is a comprehensive one-year program that trains actors for the classical theater, with an emphasis on Shakespeare.
 Kahn oversaw the company's name change and construction of Sidney Harman Hall, part of the new Harman Center for the Arts, which expands artistic opportunities for the Shakespeare Theatre Company and other arts groups.

-On February 8, 2017, Kahn announced that he will be resigning as artistic director in July 2019.
+On February 8, 2017, Kahn announced that he would be resigning as artistic director in July 2019.